RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## CMP
 Current Market Price.
 Used in reference to the price at which a particular financial instrument is currently trading at.
 ## Consolidation
 A period where the price is ranging in a well-defined relatively narrow horizontal range/region.
-Where the price neither shows a strong upward no downward trend & moves within a range of [[#Support Support & Resistance Resistance Rebounds|support and resistance levels]].
-Trading volume may decline during consolidation periods.
+Where the price neither shows a strong upward no downward trend & moves within a range of [[#Support Support & Resistance Resistance Rebounds|support and resistance levels]].  similar to [[#Sideways market (range-bound market)|Sideways Market]]Trading volume may decline during consolidation periods.
 ![[Pasted image 20230823073916.png|700x300]]
 ## Correction
 A fall in price after typically after making a new peak or an upward rally.
 Often occur when investors take profit from a recent price movement.
 Corrections are often seen as healthy for markets, to help prevent excessive price bubbles or crashes.